SPI-Birds/SPI-IPM/README.md

 # SPI-IPM
-Code for setting up, running, and analysing Integrated Population Models for SPI-Birds data.
+Code for setting up, running, and analysing Integrated Population Models using SPI-Birds data.

 This code is currently under development and will be made available when the associated paper has been submitted.